National Health Science Assessment (NHSA) - Frequently Asked Questions

-The pass score for the National Health Science Assessment is currently 70 percent.
-However, the life-cycle for each assessment differs depending upon several factors including number of assessment forms, test volumes, exposure, and item rotations.
+The passing score for the National Health Science Assessment is currently 70 percent.
+However, the life-cycle for each assessment differs depending upon several factors including the number of assessment forms, exam volumes, exposure, and item rotations.
 For these and other reasons, passing scores are subject to change without notice.

 How is the exam scored?

-The total points for the NHSA is 111
+The total points for the NHSA are 110

-The National Health Science Assessment is remaining current with testing standards that require critical thinking and problem solving.
-These differentiated test items may provide partial credit points or are worth more than one point per question.
-Thus the 2017 National Health Science Assessment validation has resulted in a revised test blue print of 104 test items with a total point value of 111 points.
-Careful attention must be paid to a students test results, (i.e. a total score of 70 does not grant a passing score out of 111 possible points) to alleviate misinterpretation of a student being granted a National Health Science Assessment Certificate of Proficiency.
-All newly revised 2017 NSHA Blueprint changes by standard are highlighted in red.
+The National Health Science Assessment is remaining current with testing standards that require critical thinking and problem-solving.
+These differentiated exam items may provide partial credit points or are worth more than one point per question.
+Thus the 2019 National Health Science Assessment update has resulted in a revised exam blueprint of 105 exam items with a total point value of 110 points.
+Careful attention must be paid to a students exam results, (i.e. a total score of 70 does not grant a passing score out of 110 possible points) to alleviate misinterpretation of a student being granted a National Health Science Assessment Certificate of Proficiency.